Welcome to my review of Chris Rowe’s Sector Focus.

 Overall, I think it’s quite a comprehensive service for the price.

 At the same time, you are putting a lot of faith in Chris Rowe and his recommendations.
-So let’s take a closer look at who he is, to see if he’s someone that’s actually worth listening to.
+So let’s take a closer look at who he is to see if he’s worth paying attention to.

 Who Is Chris Rowe?

 Chris Rowe is a former wealth manager and broker who started his career on Wall Street in 1995.